papaperez1/Rivalz/README.md

 rivalz run
 ```
 put your EVM wallet address that you connected in dashboard.
 No need seedphrase or private key.
+type ctrl+a+d from keyboard and close your VPS.
+It will run in background.
 Go to dashboard and check status

 ![image](https://github.com/user-attachments/assets/e962fcc4-3c99-4b3e-8b6a-e681124a8466)